This Fact Sheet is not relevant in your region

 Companies House will send you a confirmation email when your application has been accepted.
 A copy of the strike off application should be available on the Companies House register within 48 hours of the confirmation email being sent.
 To access this document, you will need to do the following.

-- all existing and likely creditors (for example, banks, suppliers and so on);
+• All existing and likely creditors (for example, banks, suppliers, former employees that are owed money and HMRC).

-- managers or trustees of any employee pension fund; and
+• Managers or trustees of any employee pension fund.

 What happens next?